-Combes, Lafourcade, and Mayer, 2005; Aleksynska and Peri, 2014)4, our measure of neighboring exporters represents a particular type of trading network - firms that are in the same geographic location selling to the same buyer in the previous period.
+by proximity and preexisting 'ties' and results in trading networks [...]" (p.8).
+Although we do not measure trading networks in the Rauch sense (Rauch, 1996 and 2001; Combes, Lafourcade, and Mayer, 2005; Aleksynska and Peri, 2014)4, our measure of neighboring exporters represents a particular type of trading network - firms that are in the same geographic location selling to the same buyer in the previous period.

-Our study differs in an important way from previous work looking at the role of information spillovers from neighboring exporters.
-Our focus is on the match between the importing and exporting firm, the micro units at which international trade occurs.
-By looking at the match between a buyer and a seller, we highlight the role of neighbors in information sharing on partner-specific transaction costs, in addition to country-specific transaction costs.
 We relate the presence of exporters neighboring exporter i and selling to an importer j on first match status, that is the first time exporter i matches with importer j.
 We use confidential transaction level data on U.S. imports in textile and apparel products, henceforth referred to as textile products, from Bangladeshi exporters between 2002 and 2009, sourced from the U.S. Census Bureau.
 We select textile products because for textile shipments, we observe the manufacturer exporting the product, as opposed to trading agents in the transaction.
-Further, focusing on trade transactions between the U.S. and Bangladesh is motivated by the need to construct a sensible dataset while focusing on an important bilateral trade relationship.5 Bangladesh is the fourth largest apparel exporter to the U.S. Over three quarters of Bangladeshi exports are in textile and apparel products, with the U.S. being the second largest export destination (Tables 4 and 5, Trade Policy Review, 2012).
-Exporters in our sample are Bangladeshi textile manufacturing
+Further, focusing on trade transactions between the U.S. and Bangladesh is motivated by the need to construct a sensible dataset while focusing on an important bilateral trade relationship.5 Bangladesh is the fourth largest apparel exporter to the U.S. being the second largest export destination (Tables 4 and 5, Trade Policy Review, 2012).
+Exporters in our sample are Bangladeshi textile manufacturing firms, while more than half of U.S. importers are wholesalers and the rest comprise mainly of manufacturing and retail firms.